Actions used in workflow

 For dropdown type fields:

-• Clear – system clears the value of a field
+• Clear – the system clears the value of a field

 For date type fields: